ibmresilient/resilient-community-apps/fn_qradar_integration/README.md

 ## Package Dependences
 - resilient_circuits version 30 or later
 - python version 2.7.10 or later
+    - This integration utilizes the QRadar SDK which only supports Python version 2.7

 ## Installation
 Install this package with 'pip', or run `python setup.py install`